pouya1212/ssl-guided-ldm-duv-breast-cancer/README.md

 Official implementation of the paper:

 **"Self-Learned Representation-Guided Latent Diffusion Model for Breast Cancer Classification in Deep Ultraviolet Whole Surface Images"**
+> **Conference Acceptance:** This paper has been accepted for the **IEEE International Symposium on Biomedical Imaging (ISBI) 2026 (https://biomedicalimaging.org/2026/)**, London, UK, and will be presented in the corresponding session.

 📄 Paper: [Link to Paper](https://www.researchgate.net/publication/399875627_Self-learned_representation-guided_latent_diffusion_model_for_breast_cancer_classification_in_deep_ultraviolet_whole_surface_images)